 Doppler ultrasonography and blood tests are used to detect deep vein thrombosis.

-Anticoagulants are given to prevent pulmonary embolism.
+Anticoagulants are given to prevent clot enlargement and prevent pulmonary embolism.

 Three main factors can contribute to deep vein thrombosis:

 Injury to the vein’s lining

 An increased tendency for blood to clot

 Veins may be damaged during surgery or during an injury to an arm or leg, by the injection of irritating substances, by inflammation, or by certain disorders, such as thromboangiitis obliterans Thromboangiitis Obliterans Thromboangiitis obliterans is inflammation and subsequent blockage of small and medium-sized arteries of the legs or arms.
 Thromboangiitis obliterans commonly develops in smokers.
 Symptoms are... read more .
 They may also be injured by a clot, making formation of a second clot more likely.

 Some disorders, such as cancer and certain inherited disorders of blood clotting Overview of Blood Clotting Disorders Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
 These dysfunctions may result in Too little clotting, leading to abnormal... read more , cause blood to clot when it should not.
 Some drugs, including oral contraceptives, estrogen therapy, or drugs that act like estrogen (such as tamoxifen and raloxifene), can cause blood to clot more readily.
 Smoking is also a risk factor.
 Sometimes blood clots more readily after childbirth or surgery.
 Among older people, dehydration commonly causes the blood to clot more readily and can therefore contribute to deep vein thrombosis.